-Lesson 2: The Importance of College and the Application Process b.
-What are the benefits of going to college?
+Lesson 2: The Importance of College and the Application Process

 Objective: Students will understand why and how a college education is important to obtain.
 They will review the admissions requirements of a few Liberian colleges, as well as practice filling out a college application.